Start With the Bottleneck, Not the Task List

 - Hire against that bottleneck, not to complete a generic task list

-- Embed the role into your team with a hiring partner that owns onboarding and integration
+- Embed the role into your team with a partner that owns onboarding and integration

 - Define clear ownership